WinVector/Examples/linear_regression_w_zeros/lm2d_adjust.md

 Model RMSE and bias on training data

-The full (thresholded) Tobit model does slightly better than the Tobit-adjusted linear model, but the thresholded GAM doesn’t do so well.
+The full (thresholded) Tobit model does essentially as well as the Tobit-adjusted linear model, but the thresholded GAM doesn’t do so well.
 Since this problem is truly linear, the stronger inductive bias of the Tobit model serves us well.